LaV-CoT: Language-Aware Visual CoT with Multi-Aspect Reward Optimization for Real-World Multilingual VQA: Introduction

 To address these challenges, we propose LaV-CoT, a \textit{Language-aware Visual CoT reasoning framework with Multi-Aspect Reward Optimization}.
-As illustrated in Figure~\ref{fig:overview}, LaV-CoT introduces an interpretable multi-stage reasoning pipeline that integrates four key components: (1) Text Summary with Bounding Box (BBox) \cite{yang2022unitabunifyingtextbox}, (2) Language Identification, (3) Spatial Object-level Captioning \cite{huang2024vitoc}, and (4) Step-by-step Logical Reasoning \cite{Suris2023ViperGPT, zhang2024multimodalchainofthoughtreasoninglanguage, xu2025llavacotletvisionlanguage}.
-This structured pipeline explicitly disentangles language and visual reasoning, enabling fine-grained cross-modal alignment and improving interpretability in multilingual settings.

-A further challenge lies in constructing high-quality multilingual reasoning data.
-Manual annotation is costly and often infeasible at scale.
-To this end, we design an \textit{automatic data curation method} that generates multilingual CoT annotations via iterative generation, correction, and refinement \cite{zelikman2022starbootstrappingreasoningreasoning, lightman2023letsverify, shao2024visual}.
-This scalable process produces structured and verifiable reasoning traces, ensuring that training data captures both linguistic fidelity and multimodal reasoning quality.
+LaV-CoT introduces an interpretable multi-stage reasoning pipeline that integrates four complementary components: (1) \textbf{Text Summary with Bounding Box} \cite{yang2022unitabunifyingtextbox}, which localizes and extracts textual content from the image; (2) \textbf{Language Identification}, which ensures accurate linguistic understanding and processing; (3) \textbf{Spatial Object-level Captioning} \cite{li2019visualbertsimpleperformantbaseline}, which grounds visual entities within the scene; and (4) \textbf{Step-by-step Logical Reasoning} \cite{Suris2023ViperGPT, zhang2024multimodalchainofthoughtreasoninglanguage, xu2025llavacotletvisionlanguage}, where the model systematically analyzes the question and integrates information across modalities to reach the final answer.
+Together, these components form a structured and interpretable reasoning process, enabling fine-grained cross-modal alignment and improving interpretability in multilingual multimodal tasks.
+A further challenge lies in constructing high-quality multilingual reasoning data due to the high cost of manual annotation.
+To this end, we design an automatic data curation method that generates structured and verifiable multilingual multimodal CoT annotations through iterative generation, correction, and refinement \cite{zelikman2022starbootstrappingreasoningreasoning, lightman2023letsverify, shao2024visualcotadvancingmultimodal}, thereby preserving both linguistic fidelity and reasoning quality at scale.